labuff522/LegacyOS/README.md

 # LegacyOS
-Solution for organizing a complex gym that provides multiple products, spaces, and requires coaching

-# LegacyOS

 LegacyOS is the operating platform solution for organizing a complex gym that provides multiple products and spaces, and requires coaching.